 The non-Disney on-site hotels (Hilton, Sheraton, etc) can all be booked via each hotel’s website, or any third party sites like Expedia or Priceline.
 The official Tokyo Disney Resort hotels need to be booked on the Tokyo Disney Resort Online Reservation & Tickets website, which is in full English.
 Please note that the official TDR hotels sell out extremely fast, sometimes as soon as the reservation window opens, which is 9 AM (JST), six months before your arrival date.
 When your reservation window opens, be ready and waiting at your computer.

 For some strange reason, last year Tokyo Disney Resort’s website started a policy of not excepting all foreign credit cards, except for MasterCard.
 Meaning, you can not use TDR’s website to purchase tickets or make a hotel reservation if you have a Visa card.
 But you can if you have a MasterCard.
 This policy is not practiced in the parks.
-You can use most foreign credit cards with no problem while you are in Tokyo Disney Resort.
+Update: Visa is again being accepted as payment on the Tokyo Disney Resort website.
+And yes, you can use most foreign credit cards with no problem while you are in Tokyo Disney Resort.